Filippo Capizzi talks about the future of recruitment

-Nathan Ott, CEO at The GC Index attended The Fira Barcelona Gran Via to chair a discussion, at the EUW 2016 conference, focusing on how organizations can attract, retain and stimulate the new generation.
-This created considerable debate about the future of work and recruitment practices required to move organizations on.
+Nathan Ott, CEO at The GC Index®, attended The Fira Barcelona Gran Via to chair a discussion, at the EUW 2016 conference, focusing on how organisations can attract, retain and stimulate the new generation.
+This created considerable debate about the future of work and recruitment practices required to move organisations on.

 3. Open dialogue and feedback: Whatever role you cover in a company – from the CxOs to the last intern – if you don’t receive proper feedback it makes it difficult, both personally and professionally, to grow and move forward.
 In the short-term employees will be less productive, and long-term the employee may decide to quit.

-In this case it’s common practice for organizations to source individuals from third-party companies or contractors.
-It lets you choose the people you need from time to time, but it doesn’t create loyalty or pure commitment to the company’s culture.
+In this case it’s common practice for organisations to source individuals from third-party companies or contractors.
+It lets you choose the people you need from time to time, but it doesn’t create loyalty or pure commitment to the company’s culture.”

-Nathan and Filippo agree that organizations need to spend time focusing on the key – their teams.
-You could recruit the most qualifies person for the position but if they don’t understand how their role fits into the team or organization and the role that others play they won’t produce as effectively as someone less “qualified” that does.
+Nathan and Filippo agree that organisations need to spend time focusing on the key – their teams.
+You could recruit the most qualifies person for the position but if they don’t understand how their role fits into the team or organisation and the role that others play they won’t produce as effectively as someone less “qualified” that does.

 Not everyone is a Game Changer, but everyone can make a game-changing contribution.